tresata/hackathon2015/README.md

     hive> create table test row format delimited fields terminated by '|' stored as textfile as select * from default.hackathon limit 10;

+You can then extract the table from the hive warehouse:

+    hadoop fs -text /user/hive/warehouse/test/*.snappy > textfile

 ## Spark

 Now give the Spark-shell a test: